nmtate/GeneticArchitecture/README.md

-# Estimation of Gene Architecture
+# Estimation of Genetic Architecture